 Theodore Roosevelt National Park is in North Dakota and is made up of 3 different sections of land.
 We went to both the North and South Units, which are 68 miles (110km) apart from each other.
 These are the areas that feature most of the scenic drives, wildlife sighting and great hiking.
 There is also a third section of land which is the Elkhorn Ranch Unit that preserves President Roosevelt’s ‘home ranch’ and is located along the Little Missouri River in between the North and South Units.
 In this way the Theodore Roosevelt is unique among the United States’ national parks in that it honours the president who was instrumental in the National Park System while preserving the amazing landscape.

 There are many reasons to visit the Theodore Roosevelt National Park.
-Even though it lacks the dramatic mountain scenery of the Rockies, or the wild coastal sights of the Pacific Northwest, it’s spare, simple beauty is truly unique and worth a visit.
+Even though it lacks the dramatic mountain scenery of beautiful Glacier National Park, or the wild coastal sights of the Pacific Northwest, it’s spare, simple beauty is truly unique and worth a visit.
 Here are 6 of the best reasons to spend time in Theodore Roosevelt National Park:

 1. Scenic Drive

 The South Unit has a scenic loop road that is 36 miles long and a great introduction to the park.
 Along the drive there are impressive overlooks where you will see sweeping badland vistas and a prairie dog town.
 There are also a variety of short hikes off the road that can be done by the whole family that give a quick glimpse into the variety of terrain that the park offers.

 2. Short Trails with Amazing Views

 These are a few of the short hikes near the South Unit’s scenic loop.
 You can get a map from the Visitor Centre with their locations.